Program Changes to Housing Quality Standards: Frequently Asked Questions (FAQs)

 • There is no tenant dispute about the violations being corrected

-What should an owner do if a tenant does not allow access into the unit to repair HQS deficiencies?
+What should an owner do if a tenant does not allow access into the unit to repair deficiencies?